foxdonut/context-connect/README.md

 # context-connect

-Helper to connect a context to composed functions
+Helper to connect a context to composed functions.